-Charlie Gard's hospital: US doctor offered false hope
+Charlie Gard's parents in court to bring son home to die

 Hirano's UK lawyer did not immediately respond to CNN's request for comment.

-In the latest salvo in the controversial international battle that pitted the authority of the hospital over the rights of the parents, GOSH also accused Hirano of not having read Charlie's medical or court records before putting forward a treatment.
+GOSH also accused Hirano of not having read Charlie's medical or court records before putting forward a treatment.

-"On 13 July he stated that not only had he not visited the hospital to examine Charlie but in addition, he had not read Charlie's contemporaneous medical records or viewed Charlie's brain imaging or read all of the second opinions about Charlie's condition ... or even read the Judge's decision made on 11 April," the hospital said.

 "Further, GOSH was concerned to hear the Professor state, for the first time, whilst in the witness box, that he retains a financial interest in some of the NBT compounds he proposed prescribing for Charlie.
 Devastatingly, the information obtained since 13 July gives no cause for optimism.
 Rather, it confirms that whilst NBT may well assist others in the future, it cannot and could not have assisted Charlie.